nonkiru/nonkiru.art/src/index.md

 <b>09 October 2023</b>
 <hr>

-Doing my best to try and deploy this through Github.
-Pray for me.
+Hello, new website!
+I'm officially back on Neocities.
+I managed to deploy this via Github and I'm really proud of myself for that!
+This is also my first finished SSG site.
+I'm really happy right now!

 <b>05 ~ 08 October 2023</b>
 <hr>